seng637-Winter/seng637-a4-i-saari/seng637-a4.md

 Students will be required to submit a report on their work in the lab as a group.
 To be consistent, please use the template markdown file “Assignment4-ReportTemplate.md” provided online under the Assignment 4 folder.
 If desired, feel free to rename the sections, as long as the headings are still descriptive and accurate.

-<span style="color:MidnightBlue   ">**NOTE2: include folder together with your report.
+**NOTE2: include folder together with your report.
 One containing Part 1’s final test suite, another containing Selenium test scripts.**

 A portion of the grade for the lab report will be allocated to organization and clarity.
 The report marking scheme is as follows: